 Myth 3: I will have to leave my baby alone to ‘cry it out’

 It’s important to recognize that your interpretation of Cry It Out (CIO) could be vastly different from someone else.
 There are different ways for a child to make changes to the way they sleep.
 The difference is the amount of comfort and support you offer while they are learning, and this varies tremendously based on the age and stage, and their existing sleep habits.

-Even methods that use a lot comfort could result in crying.
+Even methods that use a lot of comfort could result in crying.
 Learning new things is frustrating for little ones.
 Sleep training gets a bad reputation because many parents identify CIO with the “extinction methodology.“ The “extinction methodology” involves completing your child’s bedtime routine and then removing yourself from their room so that they can attempt to fall asleep on their own.
-Comfort and support is not offered in this scenario.
+Comfort and support are not offered in this scenario.
 Night wakings are dealt with in the same manner.
 Most parents aren’t comfortable with this approach (and neither am I!).

 More commonly used Cry It Out approaches include the use of timed intervals of returning to your child to offer comfort and support (“controlled comforting”) or staying in your child’s room, whereby your continuous presence is also used to provide support (“camping out”).
 These are the two strategies that I typically recommend.
-I create step-by-step plans for my individual clients to meet their sleep training goals with confidence and ease.

 Are you ready to make positive and long-lasting changes to your child’s sleep habits?
 You can start sleeping better tonight.